Skip to Main Content

 Retail Market

 With recent and anticipated openings, National Landing’s retail offerings include more neighborhood serving establishments, including food and beverage, personal service, entertainment, and experiential retail.
-National Landing has already welcomed over 20 new business this year and nearly 20 new establishments are anticipated to open in 2025 or shortly thereafter.
+National Landing has welcomed nearly 30 new business this year and over 10 new openings are anticipated in the coming months.

 Source: Placer.ai, 2025 and 2024.